osxmidi/LinVst/README.md

 TH3 Amp Sim

-Addictive Drums 2 (Addictive Drums 2 requires that the dll (and therefore the renamed linvst.so) needs to be loaded from the installed directory).
+Addictive Drums 2 (Addictive Drums 2 requires that the dll (and therefore the renamed linvst.so) needs to be loaded from the installation directory).

 Melda MXXX Multi Effects (turn GPU acceleration off)